jipiboily/heroku-buildpack-rails-env-overwritten/README.md

 ## Steps to reproduce
 1. `git clone git@github.com:jipiboily/heroku-buildpack-rails-env-overwritten.git`
-- cd in the directory: `cd heroku-buildpack-rack-env-overwritten`
+- cd in the directory: `cd heroku-buildpack-rails-env-overwritten`
 - Create a Heroku app: `heroku create`
 - Set RACK_ENV and RAILS_ENV: `heroku config:set RACK_ENV=custom RAILS_ENV=custom`
 - `git push heroku`
 - wait...
-- :boom:, RACK_ENV is now set to production
+- :boom:, RACK_ENV and RAILS_ENV are now set to production

 It looks like it is only for the first build